nancopeland/nancopeland.github.io/slate-ios-app.md

 ## History

+[Chris Schieffer](https://twitter.com/cschieffer) and I decided to start working on this project after finishing the [podcasts project](/slate-podcasts).
+According to Chris, the Slate iOS app has small but very dedicated group of users but the app was outdated and had many bugs.
+We didn't want to change the app too much (because of the loyal readership) but wanted to make it smoother and easier to navigate.

 The overall goals of the project:

-1. Improve the Slate Plus experience: landing page and letting a user know they are logged in as a Slate Plus member.
+1. **Improve the Slate Plus experience:** landing page and letting a user know they are logged in as a Slate Plus member.
-2. Improve podcast experience: are we presenting metadata in the best way, what updates should we be making so the app is update to date with [podcasts on the website](/slate-podcasts)
+2. **Improve podcast experience:** are we presenting metadata in the best way, what updates should we be making so the app is update to date with [podcasts on the website](/slate-podcasts)
-3. Review app navigation and menu: are we surfacing the most important sections of the app in the easiest way we can?
+3. **Review app navigation and menu:** are we surfacing the most important sections of the app in the easiest way we can?
 4. Update style/brand of app to fit with [redesign](https://slate.com/briefing/2018/01/jason-santa-maria-on-how-slate-redesigned-the-way-we-work.html)